bisdn/bisdn.github.io/introduction_bisdn_linux.md

 ## Introduction
 We also offer BISDN Linux, a custom Linux-based operating system for selected whitebox switches.
-This lightweight distribution supports Baseboxd as well as most native Linux networking tools.
+This lightweight distribution supports baseboxd as well as most native Linux networking tools.

 ## Specifications